The Austerity Diaries: Creating a Budget…and Sticking to It

 Most people hear the word budget and automatically cringe, picturing a state of horrible deprivation, old clothes, and perhaps their big toes poking through that hole in their sneakers.
-Much like the word “diet” (see above) “budget” is thought of in negative terms.
+Much like the word “diet” (see above), “budget” is thought of in negative terms.

 I’m not going to lie…sometimes it’s like that, especially if things are really out of control.

 But usually, at least after the first couple of months, it isn’t bad at all.
 Being on a budget doesn’t mean that you can’t spend money.
 It means that you plan for your expenditures so that you can afford the stuff of everyday life.
 It means that you pay for the necessities first and that you get the extras second.
-It means that you scrutinize where your money is going and you make certain that your purchases are worthwhile – do you really want that fancy meal out each week, or would you rather put that money towards a fun family outing at the end of the month?
+It means that you scrutinize where your money is going and make sure that your purchases are worthwhile – do you really want that fancy meal out each week, or would you prefer to put that money towards a fun family outing at the end of the month?
 It means that those expenses that you know will come up (like new eyeglasses) will be planned for, and they won’t make an enormous dent when it’s time to pay for them, leaving you rolling pennies for gasoline to get to work.

-If you haven’t really been able to stick to a budget in the past, what has been the fly in the ointment?
+If you haven’t really been able to stick to a budget in the past, what has been a fly in the ointment?
 A partner who was not on board?
 Difficulty planning?
 Lack of control?

 If you’re good at budgeting, what are some tips you can offer to those who find it challenging?